 Q. How is my electronic contribution automatically deducted from my account?

-A. Once you authorize the transfer, your specified contribution is electronically transferred directly from your checking or savings account to the church’s account.
+A. Once you authorize the transfer, your specified contribution is electronically transferred directly from your checking or savings account or credit / debit card to the church’s account.

 Q. What is the advantage of electronic contribution?

 A. It saves time!
 It saves work!
 It simplifies your life!
-You also help the church stabilize its budget.
+And, if you make a recurring donation, you also help the church stabilize its budget.

 Q. How can I participate in the Sunday offering during the worship service if I give online?

 A. We will have "I Give Electronically" cards in the pews.
 If you give electronically, just put one of these cards in the offering plate as a symbol of your gift.
 The cards will contain information about electronic giving and will include a QR code which can be scanned with a smartphone to direct visitors to our mobile giving page.

 Q. I already use electronic bill pay for my offering, why should I change to electronic funds transfer?